matiasvallejosdev/personal-brand-website-nextjs/README.md

-# Portfolio Website Next.js 13
+# Personal Brand Website with Next.js 13 and TailwindCSS

-Modern web portfolio built with Next.js 13 and TailwindCSS.
+Modern web platform for showcasing your personal brand, built with Next.js 13 and TailwindCSS.

 ## Description

-This project is a personal portfolio website showcasing my skills, projects, and experiences as a developer.
+This project is your personal brand's digital space, allowing you to showcase your skills, projects, and experiences as a developer.
 It is developed using the latest version of Next.js (v13) and styled with TailwindCSS, providing a modern and responsive design.

 ## Contributing